 Interconnectedness of the data is very important.
 When you put the effort in to integrate disparate data into one model, the resulting model is worth more than the sum of its parts.
 Not only does it become more useful because it's easier to compute over, but it also becomes increasingly difficult to lie as the size of a TrueBase increases due to the increasing number of logical constraints that the data would have to violate.
 A big TrueBase is hard to vary.

 In TrueBase, you store your data in plain text files.
 This means your data is readily accessible—you can even view and edit it by hand.

 You put your data in Tree Notation form.
 This means your data is all signal—no noise.
-This ensures you've minimized your data and made it as clean as possible, making it timeless.
-No matter what format you need your data in the future it will be perfectly preserved in the simplest form possible.
+This ensures you've minimized your data and made it as clean as possible.
+This also helps make it timeless as no matter what format you need your data in the future it will be preserved in the simplest form possible.
 You will never regret putting your data in a TrueBase.

 A growing ecosystem of tooling makes it easy to augment your TrueBase with data from Large Language Models, web crawlers, and APIs, and run integrity checks, steadily making your TrueBase truer and truer.

 You write your TrueBase schemas using the Grammar Language (a Tree Language) which enforces correctness, autofixes errors, and gives you tooling like autocomplete and syntax highlighting.